 - Inspect for elevated humidity and moisture levels

 - Investigate all water damage stains and take a full history of the property’s maintenance, repairs, and current condition.

-3. Look for apparent mold growth and trailing patterns
+- Look for apparent mold growth and trailing patterns 4.

-4. Look for moisture or environmental conditions that would be conducive to mold growth
+- Look for moisture or environmental conditions that would be conducive to mold growth

-Aspergillus/Penicillium is the most common form of indoor mold found and the recommended safe levels are 600-750 range.
-Depending on the square feet or the total amount of a mold present will greatly affect the mold ranges and can even climb into spore counts of 5,000+.
+Mold testing will tell you what types of mold are growing, spore count & therefore toxicity of the mold.
+There are multiple types of mold, some are harmful & some are not.
+However, any type of mold left in time can become toxic.
+Mold can also grow rapidly in just a few short months.
+Aspergillus Penicillium is the most common form of indoor molds found.
+The recommended safe levels are 600-750 range.
+The square feet of the total amount of a mold present will greatly affect the mold ranges and can even climb into spore counts of 5,000+.
 An environmental test can be inconclusive & even unreliable as the airborne level of particles varies enormously from moment to moment, especially depending on variables in building conditions.

-The actual mold remediation and removal process can be complicated due to the high risk involved.
+It can be a high-risk to complete a mold remediation and removal project.
+This is why we carry additional insurance, to cover these risks.
 The EPA has guidelines of what process needs to be used depending on the amount of mold found.
-In Summary, the EPA recommends any molded areas greater than 30 square feet to be removed by a certified mold technician.
-At FreshStart, we use specialized equipment like air scrubbers, negative air machines, containment barriers, respirators, and special tools to remove the mold without contaminating air quality.
+In Summary, the EPA recommends a certified mold technician for any area with mold greater than 30 square feet At Fresh Start, we use specialized equipment like air scrubbers, negative air machines, containment barriers, respirators, and special tools to remove the mold without contaminating air quality.